• Art Magazine

 • Browse art

-Erotic sculpture "Mithuna lovers" from early Hindu times, museum replica as art casting
+Erotic sculpture "Mithuna Lovers" from early Hindu times, museum replica as an art casting

 An erotic relic from early Hindu times, found in Sri Lankam, South India.
 Original: Staatliche Museen zu Berlin – Preußischer Kulturbesitz, ivory.